-- The Union and your Employer negotiate an hourly Contribution Rate payable to the Fund.
+- The Union and your Employer negotiate an Hourly Contribution Rate payable to the Fund.
 The Board of Trustees, based on these contributions and the experience of the Fund (investment earnings, mortality, etc.), set benefit levels.
-You are neither required, nor permitted, to contribute to the Fund. - The Plan is administered by the Board of Trustees which consists of an equal number of Union and Employer representatives.
-The Plan is a separate legal entity established for the purpose of providing pension benefits. - Contributions made by your Employer are placed in a common fund, not in individual accounts.
-The money in this Fund is invested on your behalf by a registered investment manager, with an oversight investment advisor, selected by the Board of Trustees. - The money in the Fund is used solely to pay pension benefits and Plan administration costs in accordance with Internal Revenue Service rules.
+You are neither required, nor permitted, to contribute to the Fund. - The Plan is administered by a joint Board of Trustees that consists of an equal number of Union and Employer representatives.
+The Plan is a separate legal entity established for the purpose of providing pension benefits. - Contributions made by your Employer are placed in a common trust, not in individual accounts.
+The money is invested on your behalf by professional investment managers, - The money in the Fund is used solely to pay pension benefits and Plan administration costs in accordance with applicable law.